open-telemetry/opentelemetry.io/content/en/blog/2023/creating-k8s-cluster-with-runtime-observability.md

 First, install the following tools on your local machine:

-- [Docker](https://www.docker.com/): a container environment that allows us to run containerized environments;
+- [Docker](https://www.docker.com/): a container environment that allows us to run containerized environments
 - [k3d](https://k3d.io/): a wrapper to run [k3s](https://k3s.io/) (a lightweight
-  Kubernetes distribution) with Docker;
+  Kubernetes distribution) with Docker
 - [kubectl](https://kubernetes.io/docs/reference/kubectl/): a Kubernetes CLI to
-  interact with clusters.
+  interact with clusters

 ### Setting up an Observability Stack to Monitor Traces